 Blackie: I’ll tell you what was worse – us and Metallica.
 It was our first or second U.S. tour.
 It was us, Metallica, and Armored Saint.
 When they (Slayer) went out with us, they were still an up n’ coming band, didn’t have a lot of fans, so there was a pocket of division every night.
 With Metallica, I kid you not, it was like an invisible line was drawn right down the middle of the room, and half was theirs and half was ours.
 It didn’t matter what we were doing on stage.
 It looked like two opposing armies.
 Sometimes we just stopped what we were doing and watched.
 It was a war.

 I realize that the merit of music is subjective and it is all in the Ear Of The Beholder.
 But lets face it.
 W.A.S.P. really does kinda suck.
 Some good moments but really not much to speak of.
 During their set myself and others that with us were just kind of mulling about as most others were really.
 It was during this time that a guy we were with named Kevin B. (nicknamed Little Dude) said that he saw Geddy Lee and Alex Lifeson leaving out a side door during their set.
 Now to give some perspective on this, this person was a known bull-shitter.
 None of us believed him.
-True story: Kevin years later had trans-gender surgery and now is a she-male known as Treva.
+True story: Kevin years later had trans-gender surgery and now is known as Treva.
 But anyways, we shrugged this off as yet another lie from Little Dude.
 It was months later reading a Blackie Lawless interview in Circus magazine that I read this quote.
 “Geddy Lee and Alex Lifeson were actually at one of our shows in Toronto last year….
 But they were not there to see us.”
-A classic example of the she-boy who cried wolf.
+A classic example of the Little Dude who cried wolf.